open-electrons/home/content/terminology/terms-and-definitions.md

 **AC** - **A**lternating **C**urrent

-Alternating Current (AC) refers to the flow of electrons which reverses direction constantly at periodic cycles.
+Alternating Current (AC) refers to the flow of electrons in a circuit which reverses direction constantly at periodic cycles.
 The flow of electrons in a copper wire is called current.
 In an AC current, the electrons flow in a certain direction until it reaches it's peak speed, then starts to slow down, reaches zero and starts to reverse direction until it reaches its peak again.
 This is called a cycle, i.e., going from zero to positive peak, getting back to zero, going to negative peak and then getting back to zero again.
 How many such cycles occur in a given second is called the frequency, often